AntirWiki/Antir/content/Zauberei/People/Irina Varazs.md

 > | ---- | ---- |
 > | [[Miriam Varazs]] | Sister |

-Amalia Varazs is the archmage of [[Foxfire Academy]].
+Irina Varazs is the archmage of [[Foxfire Academy]].

 Her family comes from the [[Skell]] of the southern mountains.
 In her youth, she was an apprentice battlemage in the [[Blackwing Legion]].
 According to rumor, she performed some great and terrible act of magic that earned her a dishonorable discharge from the Legion and a full scholarship to Foxfire.

 # Description
-Amalia is a tall half-orc with greenish-tan skin and shoulder-length black hair.
+Irina is a tall half-orc with greenish-tan skin and shoulder-length black hair.
 She is more muscular than most wizards, but still thin by orc standards.